open-contracting/infrastructure/docs/guidance/contracts-to-projects.md

 When building an integrated tool that integrates OCDS data into infrastructure project monitoring:

-* The [Project-Level Data Specification](../project/index.md) provides a common data structure for recording project-level information;
+* The [Project-Level Data Specification](../projects/index.md) provides a common data structure for recording project-level information;

-* The [Open Contracting for Infrastructure - CoST IDS & OCDS Mapping](../cost/index.md) provides guidance on how to use OCDS data to populate project-level and contracting process summary data.
+* The [CoST IDS and OCDS Mapping](../cost/index.md) provides guidance on how to use OCDS data to populate project-level and contracting process summary data.